spyder-ide/spyder/README.md

 ### Cross-platform way from source

-You can install Spyder from its zip source package named `spyder-x.y.z.zip`, found [here](https://github.com/spyder-ide/spyder/releases).
-Then you need to use the standard Python `setup.py` script:
+You can also install Spyder with the `pip` package manager, which comes by default with most Python installations.
+For that you need to use the

-    python setup.py install

-Note that `setup.py` is not able to uninstall previous versions of Python
-packages: it simply copies files on top of an existing installation.
-So the best way to install from source is to use the `pip` package manager:
+command:

-    pip install .
+    pip install spyder

-Note the dot (`.`) at the end of this command. `pip` can also install Spyder from the [Python package index](http://pypi.python.org/pypi) *and* upgrade an existing installation
+To upgrade Spyder to its latest version, if it was installed before, you need to run

     pip install --upgrade spyder

 For more details on supported platforms, please refer to our [installation instructions](http://pythonhosted.org/spyder/installation.html).

+**Important note**: This does not install the graphical Python libraries (i.e.
+PyQt4, PyQt5 or PySide) that Spyder depend on.
+Those have to be installed separately after installing Python.

 ## Running from source

-The fastest way to run Spyder is to get the source code, install PyQt or PySide, and run:
+The fastest way to run Spyder is to get the source code, install PyQt4, PyQt5 or PySide, and run:

     python bootstrap.py